pendulum-chain/pendulum-squids/README.md

 sqd typegen
 ```

-In our case, we have two typegen files: `typegen-amplitude.json` and `typegen-foucoco.json`.
+In our case, we have three typegen files: `typegen-amplitude.json`, `typegen-foucoco.json` and `typegen-pendulum.json`.
 The previous command should be replaced by

 ```shell
 sqd typegen:pendulum